-- The investment return assumption was derived using long-term assumptions for each asset class net of tax as determined by Aon's global investment team, multiplied by the strategic asset allocation of the Defined Benefit related assets (based on the Sunsuper Balanced option) and allowing for correlations of investment returns between asset classes and investment fees.
-We have allowed for investment earnings tax for active defined benefit members but not for pensioners as earnings on pension related assets are tax free.
-We have also taken into account the Trustee's long-term expected return resulting in a 10 percent increase in the underlying calculated returns; - We expect that inflation will remain under control at around the RBA target of 2 percent p.a. to 3 percent p.a.
-We have assumed CPI will be 2.3 percent p.a.;

-- The long- term outlook for investment returns being somewhat lower than those earned in the last three years; - The salary increase rate assumption was determined after discussion with the Employer; and - The pension increase rate assumption was determined based on the Plan provisions.
+- The investment return assumption was derived using long-term assumptions for each asset class net of tax as determined by Aon's global investment team, multiplied by the strategic asset allocation of the Defined Benefit related assets (based on ART Super Savings' Balanced Option) and allowing for correlations of investment returns between asset classes and investment fees.
+We have allowed for investment earnings tax for active defined benefit members but not for pensioners as earnings on pension related assets are tax free; - We expect that inflation will return to the RBA target of 2 percent p.a. to 3 percent p.a.
+We have assumed the long-term CPI will be 2.4 percent p.a.; - The long-term outlook for investment returns being slightly lower than those earned in the last three years; and - The salary increase rate assumption was determined after discussion with the Employer, which is determined based on the Employer's expectations and past experience; and - The pension increase rate assumption was determined based on the Plan provisions.